DuolaD/HoYoShade/Readme.md

 </div>

 > [!NOTE]
-> The presets/effect libraries shown in the screenshots may have been added/edited by the users themselves.
+> The presets/effect libraries shown in the screenshots may have been added/edited by the users.

 ## 〢 About DMCA
 Due to a DMCA warning received by HoYoShade, you can no longer download versions of HoYoShade lower than V2.013.0 Stable from the Release page.